tdwg/website/content/pages/community/support/index.md

 ## What is the TDWG Community Support Fund?

-TDWG Interest (IG) and Task (TG) Groups are the organizaitonal entities that undertake standards development and maintenance.
-Every year, if the budget permits, TDWG supports the work of I/TGs by contributing to the costs of convening ore or two working meetings.
+TDWG Interest (IG) and Task (TG) Groups are the organizational entities that undertake standards development and maintenance.
+Every year, if the budget permits, TDWG supports the work of IG/TGs by contributing to the costs of convening one or two working meetings.

 ## What does the TDWG CSF cover?